 “Policy decisions made today will determine whether migration becomes a matter of choice amongst a range of adaptation options, or merely a matter of survival due to a collective failure by the international community to provide better alternatives.” – In Search of Shelter.

-By 2050, an estimated population of 9.7 billion faces unprecedented disruptions to vital ecological and social systems unless we begin reversing climate change.
+By 2050, an estimated population of 10 billion faces often unsurvivable disruptions to vital ecological and social systems unless we aggressively and immediately address the climate crisis.

 - 75% of the world population face the possibility of severe water shortages

 - Food insecurity will be rampant unless crop yields increase by 70%

 - Over 1/3 of all plant and animal species face extinction

 - Malnutrition, malaria, diarrhea and heat stress will cause 250,000 additional deaths annually

 - With average global temperatures minimally rising by 2°C -3°C, the disappearance of the Arctic ice cap could obliterate global ocean circulation